Treeway7/PackwizModDownloadFails/README.md

-# Packwiz Mod Install Fails - Bug Reproduction
+# Packwiz Mod Download Fails - Bug Reproduction

+This is an issue that pertains to the Packwiz Installer.
+The error occurs while running the pre-launch bootstrap.

 For some reason, Packwiz does not download [BlossomEnderChests](https://modrinth.com/mod/blossomenderchest/) and its dependency [BlossomLib](https://modrinth.com/mod/blossomlib), but it does still download other mods